tonisuter/aws-lambda-swift/README.md

 ### Step 2: Build the lambda
 AWS Lambdas run on Amazon Linux (see [https://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html](https://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html)).
 This means that we can't just run `swift build` on macOS because that will produce a macOS executable which doesn't run on Linux.
-Instead, I have used Docker to build the `ExampleLambda` package.
+Instead, I have used Docker to build the `SquareNumber` package.
-Execute the following command to build the `ExampleLambda` package and bundle the executable in the `lambda.zip` file:
+Execute the following command to build the `SquareNumber` package and bundle the executable in the `lambda.zip` file:

 ```bash
 make package_lambda